aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/coordorigin/_index.md

 title: ShapeBase.CoordOrigin
 linktitle: CoordOrigin
 second_title: Aspose.Words for .NET API Reference
-description: ShapeBase property.
+description: ShapeBase CoordOrigin property.
 The coordinates at the topleft corner of the containing block of this shape in C#.
 type: docs
 weight: 110
 url: /net/aspose.words.drawing/shapebase/coordorigin/